MagicVin/Virtualization-Lab/README.md

 	* OS-Level Virtualization

 3. #### Application virtualization
-   > Application virtualization is technology that allows users to access and use an application from a separate computer than the one on which the application is installed. [[Citrix]](https://www.citrix.com/solutions/vdi-and-daas/what-is-application-virtualization.html)
+   > It is technology that allows users to access and use an application from a separate computer than the one on which the application is installed. [[Citrix]](https://www.citrix.com/solutions/vdi-and-daas/what-is-application-virtualization.html)
+4. #### Network virtualization
+   > It is the transformation of a network that was once hardware-dependent into a network that is software-based.
+Like all forms of IT virtualization, the basic goal of network virtualization is to introduce a layer of abstraction between physical hardware and the activities that utilize that hardware. [[RedHat](https://www.redhat.com/en/topics/virtualization/what-is-network-virtualization)]